 Elier gives a noncommital shrug.
-“Time will prove which of us is correct.”
+“Time will prove who is correct.”

 Lucky (for the first time in several days) speaks up.
 “Ren is right.
 Conflict isn’t necessary.
 I get by fine on faith and fortu—” He glances at Ren’s darkening face and amends it to: “I get by fine without picking fights.”

-Ren opens his mouth to speak but an ear-piercing screech cuts him off.
+Ren opens his mouth, but an ear-piercing screech cuts him off.
 Everyone halts and straightens in place.

-Three more screeches rip through my brain.
+Three more screeches dig into my brain.
 “AAAH!”
 I cover my ears and close my eyes.